-Alabama winner may not take office until 2018
+Alabama's Doug Jones may not take office until 2018

 The governor and secretary of state must sign and send the secretary of the Senate a certificate of election for the new senator, according to rule two of the Standing Rules of the Senate.

-Unfortunately for the winner, the Senate should be out of session at that point.
+Unfortunately for Jones, the Senate should be out of session at that point.
 It is expected to be in recess on December 22 or earlier -- depending on how it handles the tax bill and funding for the federal government.
 It is scheduled to reconvene on January 3 -- the last day the state has to legally certify the results.

 The one caveat is if congressional negotiators fail to reach a deal on government spending and Congress is forced to stay in session between Christmas and New Year's Day.
 While that is a possibility, chances are greater that Congress would agree to keep the government funded until sometime in early January, allowing lawmakers and their staffs to be home over the holidays.